Darshan2104/LLM/README.md

 ### Obeservations :

 - Direct queries to llm, without zero context, gave us none relevent results.
-- RAG appraoch worked well, Second one, it gave us more relevent response compared to first one for the given user query.
+- RAG approach worked well, Second one, it gave us more relevent response compared to first one for the given user query.
+- Latency were good for RAG based approach.